About SSSP Annual Meetings

 You should also study the Annual Meeting program announcements to see where you might submit a paper or initiate a session of your own.

-- Typically, session proposals are submitted in the fall preceding the Call for papers deadline
+- Typically, session proposals are submitted in the fall preceding the Call for Papers release in mid-October.

 Attending the Annual Meeting

 If you will be presenting a paper at the annual meeting,

 - You will be required to be a current member and register for the meeting.